Degrees, Levels, and Profiles of Contextuality: Abstract

 \section{Abstract}

 We introduce a new notion, that of a \emph{contextuality profile} of a system of random variables.
-Rather than characterizing a system's contextuality by a single number, its overall \emph{degree of contextuality}, we show how it can be characterized by a curve relating degree of contextuality to \emph{level} at which the system is considered,
+Rather than characterizing a system's contextuality by a single number, its overall \emph{degree of contextuality}, we show how it can be characterized by a curve relating degree of contextuality (including nonlocality, as a special case) to \emph{level} at which the system is considered,

 where $N$ is the maximum number of variables per system's context.
 A system is represented at level $n$ if one only considers the joint distributions with $k\leq n$ variables, ignoring higher-order joint distributions.
 We show that the level-wise contextuality analysis can be used in conjunction with any well-constructed measure of contextuality.
 We present a method of concatenated systems to explore contextuality profiles systematically, and we apply it to the contextuality profiles for three major measures of contextuality proposed in the literature.